Xavyrr/undertale_techdemo/README.md

 All resources and sounds from Undertale by Toby Fox.

-NOTE: To make this demo to work correctly, unzip the old version/release of the game into your "3ds" folder, or copy these files:
+NOTE: To make this demo to work correctly, copy these files:

 - undertale_techdemo.3dsx
 - undertale_techdemo.smdh
-- "data" folder
-- "sound" folder
+- everything under the 'romfs' folder.
+The "sound", "tex", and "font" folders.

 And place these files in a folder called "undertale_techdemo" (if you don't have it, create it on the "3ds" folder).

-If you are looking to compile the demo yourself, please delete the "build" folder, since it may cause some problems.
+If you are looking to compile the demo yourself, please run `make clean`, as otherwise there may be issues.
+A binary release of the current progress may come soon.